-To assist retention efforts, the quarterly ADNI Exclusive newsletters for participants in ADNI1 and ADNIGO will be distributed to ADNI2 participants as well.
-Also, study sites have the option to utilize a participant "Welcome" letter from Dr. Weiner that thanks all ADNI GO participants (newly enrolled eMCI and continuing ADNI1 participants) and describes this third phase of ADNI in addition to briefly touching upon testing procedures involved.
-Mugs with the ADNI logo have been distributed.
-We have various informational materials that sites can utilize on the ADCS Library Tools List.
-Finally, we are distributing handmade lap-size quilts to help with retention.
-They will be shipped to sites upon request as you enroll new participants.
+To assist retention efforts, the quarterly ADNI Exclusive newsletters for participants in ADNI1 will be distributed to ADNI GO participants as well.
+Also, study sites have the option to utilize a participant "Welcome" letter from Dr. Weiner that thanks all ADNI GO participants (newly enrolled eMCI and continuing ADNI1 participants) and describes this phase of ADNI in addition to briefly touching upon testing procedures involved.
+Mugs with the ADNI logo will be distributed once enrollment is complete.
+Lastly, we have various informational materials that sites can utilize on the ADCS Library Tools List.